Genez-io/techsylvania_workshop/wiki.md

 Let's try a prompt like this one:

 	// this will be dynamic
-	userInput = `I am a person that likes to play tennis, I am working as a software developer and in the last year I've read:
+	userDescription = `I am a person that likes to play tennis, I am working as a software developer and in the last year I've read:
 	Are You There, Vodka?, Do Androids Dream of Electric Sheep?.`

-	prompt = `${userInput} Create a list with 3 movies that the user would like to watch based on the text.
+	prompt = `${userDescription} Create a list with 3 movies that the user would like to watch based on the text.
 	Create the output as JSON without any aditional text, note or informations a one-liner with a field called "movies" which is an array of objects and each object contains a field called "title" and a field called "releaseDate" without